Satellite-im/warp-docs/standards/wasm.md

 2. Should avoid any incompatible imports (eg std::io::Read, std::io::Write, etc).
 Such imports should be gated behind `#[cfg(not(target_arch="wasm32"))]` to ensure it builds and executes successfully.

    a.
-You are able to use `cfg-if` crate if that would make it easier.
+You are able to use `cfg-if` crate if that would make it easier in instances where you cannot use the cfg macro directly.

-3. Should utilize wasm-bindgen, js-sys, web-sys or related crates where needed.
+3. Should utilize `wasm-bindgen`, `js-sys`, `web-sys` or related crates where needed.
 These crates make it easier to interact with dom and perform various of task on the browser.
 It also gives utility functions to convert some items to others.
 Eg Futures in rust are considered as a Promise in Js, though for traits functions utilizing async (through async-trait or similar) shouldnt need to worry about external conversion.

 4. May want to try to keep the functionality of the extension within the trait functions.
 This would ensure the need of not having any irrelevant types or exports that cannot be used.
 The constructor function may have such exports such as C-style enums[1], etc.